TakudzwaMakoni/BlackOS/README.md

 ![](media/BlackOSLogo.png)

 BlackOS is an ODH project which attempts to make shellsurfing more UI friendly.
-It introduces a collection of methods for developing a Text based UI in the DisplayKernel Library, available open source via GPL v3.
-DisplayKernel used by the Trinkets shell to integrate some Ncurses based UI features into a c++ shell.
+It introduces packages such as DisplayKernel and Trinkets, The former is an API for developing a Text based UI in the DisplayKernel Library, the latter is a feature rich C++ shell superposed onto the default shell.
+Both projects are open source and available via GPL v3.0.

 ![](media/start-tr.gif)